-For Sales, it is more complicated as coming up with quarterly goals might not be hard, but sticking to them is.
-In addition, their weekly reporting is almost pointless.
+For Sales, it is more complicated.
+Coming up with quarterly goals might not be hard, but sticking to them is.
+In addition, their weekly review is almost pointless.
 It is largely the same day in and day out – Make x amount of calls, close x amount of deals.
-It is tedious for sales people to report on these activities and most of all they don't offer any value to the rest of us.
+It is tedious for sales people to report on these activities and most of all they don’t offer any value to the rest of us.

 Nevertheless, there are some useful things for Sales to report.
-These examples will be explained later on in this article.
+I will get to that.

 As a company our goal is to be more aligned and we strongly believe that if everybody moves in a unified direction, we accomplish greater results.
-We have now implemented a new way of working for Sales, so that they are satisfied and we get the information that we desperately need.
+We have now implemented a new way of working for Sales, that satisfies them.
+And gives us the information that we desperately need.
 I’m excited to share this new approach with you guys, because I believe it will benefit our Weekdone customers and everyone else who has to work with Sales teams.